kingandmcgaw/kingandmcgaw.github.io/_posts/2013-06-02-adam-wiggins-wisdom.md

 ---
 This week [Adam Wiggins](http://about.adamwiggins.com/) announced that he has [stepped down](https://gist.github.com/adamwiggins/5687917) as CTO of [Heroku](http://heroku.com) to pursue other opportunities.

-At Easyart we're big fans of Heroku, and Adam's general approach to modern web software design, so I thought it might be a good opportunity to review some of his nuggets of wisdom.
+At Easyart we're big fans of Heroku (it's used extensively for our new platform), and Adam's general approach to modern web software design, so I thought it might be a good opportunity to review some of his nuggets of wisdom.

 ###[The Twelve-Factor App](http://www.12factor.net/)
 The principles from which the Heroku ecosystem is founded, but can be applied to any modern web application platform.